 4.1 Social security

 In most developed countries, social security charges are usually the most important cost for both workers and companies.
-Nevertheless, taxation in Saudi Arabia depends on whether we are nationals of the country or foreign workers.
+Nevertheless, Saudi Arabia withholding tax depends on whether we are nationals of the country or foreign workers.
 As far as foreign workers are concerned, the only payment taken into account is occupational accident insurance.
 For this concept, the company must pay the equivalent of 2% of the worker’s gross salary.

 The maximum base for such a position is 540,000 Saudi Riyals per year (€120,000).
 Hence, the maximum payment will be 10,800 riyals (€2,400) per year.
 As for national workers, we can say that there is a social security system similar to that of Western countries.
 In addition, both the Saudi worker and the company must bear the costs.